1970 – Detroit/Midwest

 Oct 31, 1970 – Ypsilanti, MI, Bowen Field House, Eastern Michigan Univ. ( w/ SRC, Brownsville Station, Jam Band, Mutzi, Insanity’s Horse) – *Interesting: another source says they never showed up!

 November 1, 1970 – The Früt (sic) Palace, Mt Clemens, MI 23580 Hall Road, Mt.
 Clemens.
-“The Früt” (originally Früt of the Loom) was a local Detroit-area band who rented out two large geodesic dome buildings and had other local bands play there.
+“The Früt” (originally Früt of the Loom) was a local Detroit-area band who rented out two large geodesic dome buildings (called the “Dancing Domes”) and had other local bands play there.
 They also had shows at a place called the Früt Cellar in downtown Mt.
 Clemens.
 (234 Gratiot Ave) The Früt Cellar was the ballroom of the Colonial Hotel which dated back to the beginning of the 20th century.
 Originally the structure was a sanitarium.
 Although the dates are unknown the Alice Cooper band is said to have played this venue as well, per book: Detroit Rock City.

 [Cautionary note for Früt Palace show: While copies of performance contracts, for 1970, exist for the bands the MC5, Stooges, Funkadelics, and Mitch Ryder, there is not one for the ACG.
 Re: RnR Hall of Fame library and Archives.]